MicrosoftDocs/bot-docs/articles/adaptive-dialog/adaptive-dialog-prebuilt-memory-states.md

 ### Dialog sub-scopes

 All trigger actions in an adaptive dialog have their own sub-scopes and are accessed by name, for example the `Foreach` action is accessed as `dialog.Foreach`.
 By default, the index and value are set in the `dialog.foreach` scope, which can be accessed as `dialog.Foreach.index` and `dialog.Foreach.value`.
-You can read more about the [`Foreach`][foreach-action] action in the **Actions in adaptive dialogs** topic.

 ## Turn scope